Magee House saga persists in court years after partial collapse | CBC News

 In early April, after Sbrissa said he could no longer afford his lawyer, the lawyer removed himself from the record and Sbrissa was given 30 days to either file a motion to represent himself or find new counsel.
 Failing to do so can result in his matters being dismissed and his defences struck out.

-That deadline passed over the weekend, and reached by phone Tuesday, Sbrissa says he's still working on the motion and plans to file next week.
+That deadline passed over the weekend.
+Reached by phone Tuesday, Sbrissa says he's still working on the motion and plans to file next week.

 "Needless to say that all of this time that's gone by, the lawyers have really not done much.
 But they charged a lot, and we're still nowhere," Sbrissa said in an interview in April.